Salve-o/my-manimations/README.md

 # my-manimations

-Repository dedicated to my animations created with the Manim library.
+Repository dedicated to my animations created with the Manim library after 23/02/25.
 Here you'll find code and videos of mathematical and physical visualizations.

 ## Repository structure